dr-cs/databases/project-summer2017gtl/sncf.md

 <img src="new-train.png" alt="" width="100%" />
 </td>
 <td width="50%" valign="top">
 Train number is unique.
 Note that train number is like a flight number -- it identifies a route, not a specific physical train.
 Each train runs daily.
 For simplicity we will stipulate that all trains begin and end their routes within a single day.
-Each train runs daily.
 A train originates at a station at a time, makes zero or more stops at other stations, and terminates at a station.
 Passengers may embark or disembark at any stop.
+Distance may be modeled as distance between stations or distance of a stop from origin (think about which approach simplifies calculations).
 </td>
 </tr>
 </table>